chaendizzle/Compendium/source/tasks/subsystems/subsystems.rst

  - `Climber <examples/climber.html>`_
  	A simple subsystem that only contains one motor that turns.

+ - `Gear Manipulator <examples/gearmanip.html>`_
+ 	The gear manipulator subsystem from 2017.

  - `Drive <examples/tankdrive.html>`_
  	A fairly standard tank drive subsystem.

- - `Gear Manipulator <examples/gearmanip.html>`_
- 	The gear manipulator subsystemfrom 2017.

 List of example subsystems: